East5th/check-checker/README.md

-#space-lint
+#check-checker

-*A static analysis check checker for your Meteor apps!*
+*A static analysis check checker for your Meteor applications!*

 Using the static analysis features of [eslint](http://eslint.org/), this package will dig through all of your Meteor methods and publications looking for arguments that are not [checked](http://docs.meteor.com/#/full/check).

-Unlike [audit-arguments-check](https://github.com/meteor/meteor/tree/devel/packages/audit-argument-checks), space-lint will present you with a report of unchecked method and publication arguments as soon as your application is started, rather than when the method or publication is called.
+Unlike [audit-arguments-check](https://github.com/meteor/meteor/tree/devel/packages/audit-argument-checks), check-checker will present you with a report of unchecked method and publication arguments as soon as your application is started, rather than when the method or publication is called.

 ## Installation

-~~`meteor add east5th:space-lint`~~
+`meteor add east5th:check-checker`

-This package is still being developed.
-It'll be published soon!

 ## Usage

-space-lint will crawl your entire Meteor application looking for JavaScript files to parse.
+check-checker will crawl your entire Meteor application looking for JavaScript files to parse.
 Given an example input file, `example.js` in the root of your project:

 ```
 if (Meteor.isServer) {